jeromoney/missionout_backend/permissions.md

+A table illustrating the permissions for user roles and documents.
+The permissions can be read left to right with additional permissions stacked on. e.g. An editor has all the permissions of a user and more.

+Documents are associated with either a user or a team.
+No user can access a document of another team or user in that team.

 --- | Location                                              | Anonymous      | User        | Editor
 ---          | ---                                                   | ---          | ---                                  | ---
 User    | /users/{user}                                         | no access |get,update own self | read,update own team